 - Metsä Board has received emission allowances in accordance with the EU Emissions Trading System - During the past years, the number of free allowances received have exceeded the company's annual fossilbased CO2 emissions.
 The surplus have been partly sold to the market - Unused emission allowances do not have an impact on income statement or balance sheet.
-Metsä Board discloses the possible sales of emission allowances in its interim reports - Due to the Renewable Energy Directive II (RED II) it is expected that granting of free emission allowances under the EU ETS will end after 2025 for production units having more than 95% of greenhouse gas emissions from biomass in 2019-2023 for the project measures already taken
+Metsä Board discloses the possible sales of emission allowances in its interim reports - Due to the Renewable Energy Directive II (RED II) is expected that after 2025, free allowances will no longer be allocated to mills at which sustainable biomass incineration accounted on average for more than 95% of the mill's GHG emissions in 2019-2023